goaop/documentation/articles/installation/configuration-references.rst

 - ``containerClass``: Optional, string.
 Full qualified class name of aspect container implementation, that is, implementation of ``Go\Core\Container``.
 If not provided, ``Go\Core\GoAspectContainer`` is used by default.
 Its intention is to allow you to provide your own implementation of aspect container, or modified version of default one.
+- ``features``: Optional, integer, default ``0``.
+Binary mask of included features.
+Feature supported by Go!
+AOP are defined within ``Go\Aop\Features`` interface:

+      - ``Go\Aop\Features::INTERCEPT_FUNCTIONS`` - Enables interception of functions.
+This feature can have noticeable impact on performances of weaving.
+      - ``Go\Aop\Features::INTERCEPT_INITIALIZATIONS`` - This feature enables interception of "new" operator in the source code.
+As function interception, this feature might have noticeable impact on performances of weaving.
+      - ``Go\Aop\Features::INTERCEPT_INCLUDES`` - Enables interception of ``include`` and ``require`` operators in legacy code.
+It's usage is depreciated and support might be dropped in the future.
+Use Composer for autoloading classes instead.
+      - ``Go\Aop\Features::PREBUILT_CACHE`` - Useful within read-only filesystem, denotes that classes are already weaved and class cache is already built.

 Annotation cache
 ----------------